 The city lay buried for 2,000 years until, in 1820 CE, Claudius James Rich of the British East India Company visited the site and wrote a description of it.
 This description attracted the attention of the archaeologist Austen Henry Layard, who began excavations at Kalhu in 1845 CE.
 Assisted by Hormuzd Rassam, Layard uncovered the Northwest Palace and a number of temples.
 Layard was under the impression that he had discovered Nineveh, and so his published account of the excavations, in 1849 CE, was titled Nineveh and its Remains and, owing to Nineveh's fame from the Bible, the book became a best seller.
 The success of the book sparked further interest in Mesopotamian history as a means of corroborating biblical narratives of the Old Testament, and so further expeditions were sent to the region in search of other cities mentioned in the Bible.
 It was around this time that archaeologists recognized that the site was not Nineveh and began referring to it as Nimrud.

-The archaeologist William K. Loftus took over from Layard and Rassam in 1854-1855 CE, discovering the famous ivories now known as the Loftus Ivories as well as the Treasures of Nimrud, an assortment of gold jewelry and precious gems.
-Excavations continued, at intervals, up through the 1960’s CE, and many of the most important and best known Assyrian works of art displayed in museums today come from Kalhu.
-Ashurnasirpal II’s reliefs in the British Museum line the walls there, as they once did the grand palace, and the ivories are on display in museums from London to Iraq to the United States.
+The archaeologist William K. Loftus took over from Layard and Rassam in 1854-1855 CE, discovering the famous ivories now known as the Loftus Ivories and (also, more accurately, as the Nimrud Ivories) as well as the Treasures of Nimrud, an assortment of gold jewelry and precious gems.
+Excavations continued, at intervals, up through the 1960's CE, and many of the most important and best known Assyrian works of art displayed in museums today come from Kalhu.
+Ashurnasirpal II's reliefs in the British Museum line the walls there, as they once did the grand palace, and the ivories are on display in museums from London to Iraq to the United States.
 Equally important are the so-called Nimrud Letters, which were discovered in the ruins of the palace in 1952 CE.
 These letters constitute the royal correspondence during the reigns of Tiglath-Pileser III, Shalmaneser V, and Sargon II and were most likely stored in the palace after it became an administrative office.
 Due to the conflicts in the region in the past decades, no further archaeological work has been done at Kalhu, even though it is suspected that there are more artifacts buried in the sands there.